Byzantine Wonder – Hagia Sophia

 Minbar

 Sultan Mahmud I built the library in 1739.
-It consists of the reading room and library, decorated with the 16th and 18th century Iznik, Kütahya and Tekfur palace tiles.
+It consists of a reading room and library, decorated with 16th and 18th century Iznik, Kütahya and Tekfur Palace tiles.

 Hagia Sophia library